Back

 2. Response Time: Measures the time taken for servers to respond to requests.
 Low response time indicates optimal server performance and responsiveness.

 3. Server Load: Indicates the current workload on servers, typically measured as a percentage of CPU utilization, memory utilization, or other resource usage.
-High server load may indicate potential performance issues or resource constraints.
+A high server load may indicate potential performance issues or resource constraints.

 4. Throughput: Measures the rate of data transfer between servers and clients or between servers and storage devices.
 High throughput indicates efficient data processing and network performance.